2014 Sharpsville Blue Devils’ Football Preview

 Run the football.

-The Blue Devils return senior George Keck in their backfield along with Tyrin Peavy, a junior.
+The Blue Devils return senior George Keck in their backfield along with Tyler Wansack and Tyrin Peavy, a junior.
 Peavy has homerun hitting skills as he returned a pair of kickoffs for a touchdown last season.
 Senior Greg Popatak is back in the fold after an impressive junior campaign.
 Luke Henwood finished the season as the team’s starting quarterback as only a freshman.

 Fact Finder: Sharpsville has opened their season with a win five straight years…Before last year’s 2-2 mark in September, the Blue Devils has won 19 consecutive games in the ninth month on the calendar.